HomeEnvironmentClimate Change Facts: The Dirty Truth & The Consequences

 However, the precipitation is not nearly sufficient to ward off the effects of warming.
 The situation is made difficult by the dryness that coincides with the seasonal winds from the eastern shores.
 Besides wildfires, scientists are also worried about the rising cases of flooding and anomalous hurricanes.
 Concerns regarding global warming have forced governments across the world to seek lasting solutions to climate change.
 Case in point, the much-touted Paris Agreement set out the goal for a maximum global temperature increase to 2 degrees Celsius.
 However, there are fears the temperatures go as high as 4.9 degrees Celsius by 2100.

 The Paris accord came into force a few days before the election of Donald Trump as the President of the US.
 During the campaign period, the president promised to pull the country out of the Paris accord.
 He made good his intentions in June 2017, but the country technically remains a party to the agreement.
-The earliest opportunity the US can formally withdraw from the accord is in the year 2020.
+The earliest opportunity for the US to formally withdraw from the accord is in 2020.
 The Trump administration and the recently elected government in Brazil are widely seen as hostile to the Paris Climate bid.
 The other industrialized nations across the world are not faring any better when it comes to conforming to climate action.

 China remains the biggest emitter in spite of its efforts to reduce dependency on coal.
 India was the only country on course to achieve the Paris Climate Agreement of 2 degrees Celsius.
-Climate experts believe internal political pressures and growth in fossil fuel subsidies will remain key impediments to the realization of the climate action goals.
+Climate experts believe internal political pressures and growth in fossil fuel subsidies will remain key impediments to realizing the climate action goals.
 The situation may prove unattainable if governments are forced to reduce emissions in agriculture and the transportation sectors.
 Most of the solutions being advanced by experts to fight climate change encourage a shift from fossil fuels to renewable forms of energy.
 The latest entrant is energy from hot hydrogen fusion.

 A UN Climate talk dubbed the COP24 conference is slated for Poland at the end of the year 2018.
 The UN hopes to use the conference to push governments to deliver on the promise to minimize carbon emissions.
-According to Wired Magazine (2), the UN Intergovernmental Panel on Climate Change (UNIPCC) 5th assessment report released in 2014 set out over 100 scenarios for keeping the global average temperature at below 2 degrees Celsius.
+According to Wired Magazine (2), the UN Intergovernmental Panel on Climate Change (UNIPCC) 5th assessment report released in 2014 set out over 100 scenarios for keeping the global average temperature below 2 degrees Celsius.
 The strategies largely depend on yet to be released, carbon dioxide-sucking technologies.
 However, several carbon-sucking geo-engineering models are being tested to gauge their effectiveness and commercial viability.

 Adrian Rubin